For, brethren, ye have been called unto liberty; only use not liberty for an occasion to the flesh, but by love serve one another.

 This is the part that jumped out at me:

 “It’s yet another example of the need for adult supervision at the Justice Department,” Turley said.
 “It’s a chilling case because of the extraordinary effort to find a obscure law that could be used to pursue the organization, which suggests a campaign of selective prosecution.”

-Yeah, the DOJ are the ones being childish.
+Yeah, the DOJ are the ones.
 Right.
 The DOJ charged them with the law that read most directly on the crime.
 Who cares how old the law is?
 They knew what they were doing is illegal.